CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Experiments

 \subsection{Datasets}

-\textbf{Existing Datasets.} As a novel challenge, the available labels can be obtained from the instance-level annotations of RGB-D SOD datasets, including COME15K~\cite{zhang2021rgb} and SIP~\cite{fan2020rethinking}.
+As a novel challenge, the available labels can be obtained from the instance-level annotations of RGB-D SOD datasets, including COME15K~\cite{zhang2021rgb} and SIP~\cite{fan2020rethinking}.
 To be specific, the COME15K dataset consists of 8,025 images with instance-level labels for training.
-For testing, it includes two test sets of different difficulty levels: COME15K-N with 4,600 normal samples and COME15K-D with 3,000 difficult samples.
-Before, Fan \etal~\cite{fan2020rethinking} released an RGB-D SOD dataset with instance-level annotations, termed SIP, which embraces 929 high-resolution images for testing.
+For testing, it includes two test sets of different difficulty levels: COME15K-E with 4,600 normal samples and COME15K-H with 3,000 difficult samples.
+Before, Fan \etal\cite{fan2020rethinking} released an RGB-D SOD dataset with instance-level annotations, termed SIP, which embraces 929 high-resolution images for testing.
+To enrich and thoroughly evaluate the performance of RGB-D SIS methods, we released a new RGB-D SIS dataset, called DSIS.
+DSIS consists of 1,940 samples with high-quality instance-level labels and corresponding depth maps for testing.
+Further details of DSIS are available in \secref{dataset}.
 In this paper, we use the instance-level training set of COME15K to train our~\ourmodel~and evaluate the prediction results on the test sets of all datasets.